 - Leave that conversation with a solution – know what your next action step is.
 Remember, some kind of progress is better than no progress.

 - Take action – do something about it.

-Understanding that judgement is essential, it isn’t mean or unkind.
+Understanding that judgment is essential, it isn’t mean or unkind.
 It’s just having the ability to see things as they are and taking action to change what we don’t like in life is an important part of our progress in life.

 Healthy Judgment Quote: